hytech-racing/VCR/lib/interfaces/README.md

     - `int16_t negative_torque_limit`
         - AKA (`AMK_TorqueLimitNegativ`) / SERCOS parameter ID83 / Special Signal index 14
         - `positive_torque_limit` with a negative sign.
-    - `int16_t torque_setpoint`
-        - __NOTE: active only when in torque control mode.__
-        - AKA SERCOS parameter ID80 / Special Signal index 17
-        - the torque setpoint for the inverter in units of percentage as described in the `positive_torque_limit` message member above

 - Control parameter message (will be sent intermitently, not monitored by the inverter to be expected at any regular period)
     - `uint16_t speed_control_kp`